SimonJaspers/notebook/knockout-map.md

-# Adding a `map` method to knockout's subscribables
+# Mapping over observable values

 Knockout has `observable` and `computed` values.
 These value types are `subscribable`, meaning they can automatically notify other pieces of code whenever they change.